Subangkar/Subangkar/README.md

 - ⚡  I'm interested in research topics like Systems and Network Security, Machine Learning, Deep Learning, Ubiquitous Computing, Human Computer Interaction
 - ⚡  I also like to work in Backend Development
 - ⚡  I love coding, designing information system
+- 🌱 I’m a great listener, so feel free to open up and share your stories—I’ll be all ears, listening with genuine interest!
-- 👯 Fun fact: I love to Travel and Listen Music
+- 👯 Fun fact: I love to Travel and Listen to Music
 - 🥅 Goals: Travel many countries around the world
 <!--- - 🌱 🤣
 --->